DANCE DANCE HOORAY!

 I have more ANIMAL themed resources for you too!

 My Animal Theme Hooray for Dance Notebook has done-for-you preschool ballet, tap, and jazz combos, with song lists, detailed combos, short video clips, and visual aids for your class.
-Little Wild Ones has class exercises for parent-tot dance & young preschoolers; Animal Rhythms is a tap skill game for elementary age tap classes, and Animal Actions is a great game to build strength and work on motor tools for preschool & elementary age students.
+Little Wild Ones has class exercises for parent-tot dance & young preschoolers.
+Check out the Animal Feet Tap Lesson Plan for ages 3-5!
+In it, the students will dance their way through the book Dancing Feet, as they make tap sounds like the animals in the book.
+The Giraffes That Dance Tap Lesson Plan for ages 5-7 will capture the attention of your tap students, as they find their own musical voice just like Gerald the giraffe.
+Animal Rhythms is a tap skill game for elementary age tap classes, and Animal Actions is a great game to build strength and work on motor tools for preschool & elementary age students.
+Mixed Up Menagerie is a choreography & warm-up game that asks the students to create their own wacky and wild animal moves.
 Musical Mud Puddles & Piggy & Friends Freeze Dance are perfect for class, a dance camp, or even a dance birthday party, and are a big hit for kids who love Peppa Pig!

 Visit my shop for more dance resources that support a creative, positive, and imaginative dance classroom.
 Keep in touch by signing up for my weekly newsletter, and join me on Facebook at dance dance HOORAY!